j3schaue/meta_analysis_md_diagnostics/README.md

-# Missing Data Diagnostics for Meta-Anaylses
+# Missing Data Diagnostics for Meta-Analyses

 This repository contains files relevant for a tutorial on diagnosing missing data issues in a meta-analysis.